What is an Asset Management Company (AMC)?

 What exactly is an Asset Management Company (AMC), and how does it differ from a bank or insurance company?

-An Asset Management Company or AMC is a financial institution that pools funds from investors and invests them in various securities like stocks and bonds, aiming to achieve the best possible returns for their clients considering the risks involved in such investments.
+An Asset Management Company or AMC is a financial institution that pools funds from investors and invests them in various securities like stocks and bonds, aiming to achieve the optimal returns for their clients considering the risks involved in such investments.
 This differs from banks, which primarily focus on lending and deposit services, and insurance companies, which offer protection against financial risks.

 How do AMCs make money, and what fees do they charge investors?